mrc989crm/materials-research-hub/M-A island detection and segmentation/README.md

 <img width="500" alt="Screenshot 2022-02-24 111803" src="https://user-images.githubusercontent.com/95081818/155505240-80a75f7c-11fe-46a0-9a32-f57d90784ddc.png">

 trained-models.md provides further information how to get trained segmentation models.
 Models can be used for predictions on new images of bainitic microstructures (the selected models should match the size of the image, e.g. "512x_i_model", "512x_ii_model", "512x_iii_model" are suitable for 512x512 images).
+Additionally, the appendix contains a model trained on all images with reference size, and models trained on images belonging to two different cooling strategies before merging them.
+For further information is provided in "Automated segmentation of martensite-austenite islands in bainitic steel" (in review).

 Image data and labels are available in figshare: https://figshare.com/articles/dataset/Image_data_and_labels/19232523